grafana/x-ray-datasource/CONTRIBUTING.md

 You need to have commit rights to the GitHub repository to publish a release.

 1. Update the version number in the `package.json` file.
-2. Update the `CHANGELOG.md` by copy and pasting the relevant PRs from [Github's Release drafter interface](https://github.com/grafana/x-ray-datasource/releases/new) or by running `yarn generate-release-notes` (you'll need to install the [gh cli](https://cli.github.com/) and [jq](https://jqlang.github.io/jq/) to run this command).
+2. Update the `CHANGELOG.md` by copy and pasting the relevant PRs from [Github's Release drafter interface](https://github.com/grafana/x-ray-datasource/releases/new) or by running `npm run generate-release-notes` (you'll need to install the [gh cli](https://cli.github.com/) and [jq](https://jqlang.github.io/jq/) to run this command).
 3. PR the changes.
 4. Once merged, follow the release process that you can find [here](https://enghub.grafana-ops.net/docs/default/component/grafana-plugins-platform/plugins-ci-github-actions/010-plugins-ci-github-actions/#cd_1)